waynodiablo/Oystercard/bookmark_manager/21_levels_of_validation.md

 [Back to the Challenge Map](00_challenge_map.md)

 The User experience of sign up is somewhat improved.
 We are validating that the user is setting their password correctly.
-However we need some additional validations, such as ensuring that a user provides an email address.
+However we need some additional validations, such as ensuring that a user provides an email address and that it is correctly formatted.

-In this challenge you will create functionality for validating the user supplies an email address.
+In this challenge you will create functionality for validating the user supplied email address.

 ## Learning Objectives covered